vdbrink/vdbrink.github.io/smarthomeserver/choose_smart_home_server.md

 ## Introduction

-In this article, I highlight some different smart home hardware servers solutions and what the difference purposes are.
+In this article, I highlight some different smart home server solutions and what the difference purposes are.
 Everybody has different knowledge levels, budget, and functionality wishes.
 There is no single best solution for everyone.
 Compare it to buying a car, there is no single car that fits everybody's needs.

 ---